What is 5k Gold? Is it Real and Valuable? Is There Jewelry Made From 5k Gold?

 No, there’s no cutlery and tableware made from 5k gold.

-Cutlery and tableware aren’t made from solid 5k gold because pure or low-karat gold is too soft for everyday use.
+Cutlery and tableware aren’t made from solid 5k gold because low-karat gold is too soft for everyday use.

 Instead, gold-colored flatware is made from more durable metals like stainless steel, which is then covered with a decorative and protective gold plating or PVD coating, often 24-karat.